MShawon/YouTube-Viewer/README.md

 # YouTube Music
    Can generate views on YouTube Music too.
 In **urls.txt** put your music link like this `https://music.youtube.com/watch?v=xxxxx`.
 Script will automatically load YouTube Music when it sees link have `music.youtube.com`. **Search feature is not available for this.** So you need to empty the search.txt otherwise it will start searching videos in default YouTube.

+   For YouTube Music use version 1.6.2 or earlier until the bug is fixed in the latest releases.

+# Fast VPS with Unlimited Traffic
+  *[PetroSky](https://petrosky.io/mshawon) is one of the various CloudHosting services with the fastest and most convenient cloud technology.
+Their servers are powered by the latest **AMD RYZEN/EPYC CPUs** with High-Performance **NVMe SSD Hard Drives** that will let your application run faster than ever.
+You can get 2 vCPU with 4 GB ECC RAM for as low as 11.99€/month which will work very well for YouTube-Viewer script for 2 threads.
+Visit [PetroSky](https://petrosky.io/mshawon) to get the fastest VPS with unlimited traffic at the lowest price.*

 # Windows
 * ## Binary Release